CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

 Step 4 - Python
 ---------------
-The SNP pipeline is compatible with python version 2.6, 2.7, 3.3, 3.4, and 3.5.
+The SNP pipeline is compatible with python version 2.7, 3.4, 3.5, 3.6 and 3.7.
 The pipeline has not been tested on other python versions.
-If you do not already have python installed, you should install version 2.7.
 You can either build from source or install a precompiled version with your Linux package manager.

 Step 5 - Pip